PRESS ESC TO CLOSE

 The summer has been hot, hot, hot — and not in a good way.
 With temperatures rising into the triple digits, everyone is suffering, including our dogs.

-When the weather is hot, it’s important to help our pups stay cool and comfortable.
-Follow the basics of limiting exercise or any outdoor activity on very hot days (and doing so early in the morning and late in the evening), provide plenty of shade and cool water, and, of course, never leave your dog in a parked car under any circumstances, even on days when the weather is cooler.
+Follow the basics of limiting exercise or any outdoor activity on very hot days (and doing so early in the morning and late in the evening), provide plenty of shade and cool water, and, of course, never leave your dog in a parked car under any circumstances, even when it is cooler outside.

 Related: Check Out the Boots That’ll Prevent Your Dog’s Paws From Being Burnt During The Summer